 sense of wonder / delight in experiment / concern for humanity

-Thank you for finding us — your interest in contributing to The Lune is a gift in and of itself.
-We are sorry to report that we are closed to submissions for the time being.
+Thank you for finding us and for your interest in contributing to The Lune.
+We are currently closed to submissions.
 We hope that our most recent guidelines (below) might be of some use as points of reference for those who are either 1) reading through the lunar archive, or 2) submitting work to like-minded journals.

 Yours under the moon,